Letting Go of the Wheel

 editor’s note: My hands were initially at the wheel for two of the three major car accidents I've experienced in my lifetime.
 Both of these accidents were high speed single car accidents during which, at some point, I let go of the wheel and let the wheel, or destiny, take over.
 I walked away from both accidents shaken and without a scratch on my body, much like a dream I had of being pulled under water by a shark.
 As soon as I surrendered to death’s possibility, I rose to the surface thankful to be alive with all limbs intact.

 Letting Go of the Wheel is the final post to the Extinction Witness website.
-Begun July 2016, the gathering of transition poems continues to grow, with the most recent update January 2017.
+Begun July 2016, the gathering of transition poems continues to grow.
 You can read the introduction to the post at Shark Above, Shark Below / Bare Awakenings, which briefly describes my experience ‘waking up from the Dream’ and a twenty year course of surrendering to another, older, what I consider to be original, worldview or experience of reality.

 Megan Hollingsworth / Extinction Witness writer & creative director